JackBarber98/pruned-nilm/README.md

                         Default is 1000.
   --crop CROP           The number of rows of the dataset to take training
                         data from.
 Default is 10000.
+  --pruning_algorithm PRUNING ALGORITHM
+                        The pruning algorithm of the model to test.
+Default is none.
+  --network_type NETWORK TYPE
+                        The seq2point architecture to use.
+Only use if you do not want to use the standard architecture.
+                        Available are: standard, dropout, smaller, and optimal.
 ```

 ## References